 For “Shirley” director Josephine Decker, Elisabeth Moss was always the “top choice” to play author Shirley Jackson in her drama.

 “You were my top choice!”
-Decker told Elisabeth Moss at TheWrap’s Sundance Studio.
+Decker told Elisabeth Moss at TheWrap’s Sundance Studio in January.
 “We were all like, let’s get Elisabeth Moss to play Shirley!”

 Moss was drawn to the project due to the Sarah Gubbins screenplay, as well as the other actors attached.